-- 2.40 It is considered essential that education authorities, other public bodies, head teachers and managers at all levels should be aware of the distinct needs of Gaelic education and how they apply to their areas of responsibility.
-Bodies such as the Scottish College for Educational Leadership (SCEL) and the General Teaching Council for Scotland (GTCS) have a key role in supporting professional learning at all levels.
-Units related to leadership in Gaelic education are currently in development in collaboration with Bord na Gàidhlig for inclusion in GTCS's Headship qualifications. - 2.41 Gaelic education should be included in relevant education policies, programmes and in school and authority planning.
-Leaders, managers and officers in public bodies which have functions relating to Gaelic education, including Education Scotland, the Scottish Funding Council (SFC) and the Scottish Qualifications Authority (SQA), should have regard to this Statutory Guidance in carrying out their duties and responsibilities. - 2.42 In the development of their Gaelic language plans all relevant public authorities (including education authorities) are asked to consider how they can support Gaelic education in their area.
-The Gaelic Language (Scotland) Act 2005 requires that, as these plans are being developed, relevant public authorities must have regard to this Guidance, as well as Bòrd na Gàidhlig's Guidance on Gaelic language plans, and the potential for the use of the Gaelic language in connection with the exercise of their functions.
+2.47 In the development of their Gaelic language plans, all relevant public authorities (which includes any Scottish public authority) are asked to should consider how they can support Gaelic education in their area.
+The Gaelic Language (Scotland) Act 2005 requires that, as these plans are being developed, relevant public authorities must have regard to, amongst other things, this Guidance, as well as Bòrd na Gàidhlig's Statutory Guidance on Gaelic language plans Note 21, and the potential for the use of the Gaelic language in connection with the exercise of their functions.
 When having regard to this Guidance in the development of Gaelic language plans, the relevant public authority should consider any way in which its functions relate to GME or GLE, and plan to exercise those functions in a way that develops GME and GLE provision now and in the future.